All about Parque La Plancha in Mérida, Mexico (2025 Guide)

 Frequently Asked Questions

 Parque La Plancha is located at Calle 43 #429 in Mérida’s historic center, just east of Paseo de Montejo.
-The park is easily accessible on foot, by car, or via public transportation from anywhere in the city.
+Its central location makes it easily accessible on foot, by car, or by public transportation.

 🧭 How far is Parque La Plancha from Casa Loltún?

-The distance from Casa Loltún is approximately 100 m.
-The park is practically next door and can be reached in under two minutes on foot.
+The park is only about 100 m from Casa Loltún.
+It is practically next door and can be reached in less than two minutes on foot.

-🔍 What can visitors do at Parque La Plancha?
+🔍 What can you do at Parque La Plancha in Mérida?

-Visitors can explore a 13,000 m² lake, eight playgrounds, a 700 m promenade, fitness areas, a skatepark, food stands, and shaded walking paths.
-The site also includes two museums and an amphitheater for cultural events.
+Visitors can enjoy an artificial lake, eight playgrounds, a 700 m promenade, fitness areas, a skatepark, food stands, shaded walking paths, and cultural venues like two museums and an amphitheater.

-🛡️ Is Parque La Plancha safe to visit?
+🛡️ Is Parque La Plancha safe for tourists?

-🎟️ Is there an entrance fee for Parque La Plancha?
+🎟️ Is there an entrance fee for Parque La Plancha in Mérida?

-No – entrance to Parque La Plancha is completely free.
+No – entrance to Parque La Plancha is completely free for all visitors.

 🚗 Is parking available at Parque La Plancha?

-Yes – the park offers designated parking for up to 300 vehicles.
-Access is from nearby streets, with clear signage directing drivers to available spaces.
+Yes – the park offers parking for approximately 300 vehicles, with clear signage from nearby streets leading to the designated parking areas.

 🕰️ When was Parque La Plancha inaugurated?

-Parque La Plancha was officially opened to the public on November 19, 2023.
-It was built on the site of Mérida’s former railway station as part of a large-scale urban redevelopment project.
+Parque La Plancha was officially inaugurated on November 19, 2023.
+It was developed as part of a major urban renewal project on the site of Mérida’s old railway station.

 .png)